 He is God so he knows everything.
 While human teachers could be wrong about things, God knows everything and is completely wise, so his teaching is always true.
 He also created us, so he knows what is best for our lives.

 HOW DO WE APPLY THIS TO OUR LIVES?

 *5. From studying Jesus’ life, we can know that Jesus is loving, good, and powerful.
 How could knowing those things about Jesus help you trust his teaching more?

 If I know that he loves me, I can trust that he genuinely wants what’s best for me.
 If I know he’s good, I can trust that his teachings will be good.
 If I know that he is powerful, I can trust that he can help me overcome the problems in my life.
 Those qualities make him a more reliable teacher than a selfish, bad, weak teacher.

-8. Think about a part of your life where it’s hard to submit to Jesus’ teaching.
-How do these verses encourage you to put Jesus’ words into practice in this area?
+7. Think about a part of your life where it’s hard to submit to Jesus’ teaching.
+How does this discussion encourage you to put Jesus’ words into practice in this area?

-9. You can’t follow Jesus’ teaching if you don’t know what it is.
+*8. You can’t follow Jesus’ teachings if you don’t know what they are.
 What can you do this week to understand more of Jesus’ teachings?

 Let them discuss, but lead them toward their need to read Jesus’ teachings for themselves.
 Encourage them to read Matthew 5-7 this week and write down a few observations or questions to discuss next week.

 Our review cards are an excellent way to review your past lessons with your students before each study.
 Not every lesson has one yet but if we have them, you can find them on the PRINT page.
 Check them out and use them each week to help your students grab hold of the truths in these studies.